oliviergimenez/my_website/content/people/alumni.md

 ![](/img/SarahBauduin.jpg)
 **Sarah Bauduin** (post-doc 2018-2019) built spatially-explicit agent-based models to assess the viability of Eurasian lynx in France, and more broadly to study multispecies demography.
 Sarah is now a [permanent researcher with the French Office of Biodiversity](https://www.sarahbauduin.fr/).

 <br>

 <hr>

 ![](/img/gilles.jpg)
 **Gilles Maurer** (PhD 2015-2018, post-doc 2018-2020) studied the interactions between wild and semi-captive pools of Asian elephants with an interdisciplinary framework (demography, economy, anthropology, population genetics).
 This was joint work with Baptiste Mulot at [Beauval Nature](http://www.beauvalnature.com/en/), Finn Kjellberg and Nicolas Lescureux from CEFE.
-Gilles is now permanent researcher at Beauval Nature, hosted at CEFE.
+Gilles is now a permanent researcher at Beauval Nature, hosted at CEFE.

 <br>